Best & Worst Ford Transit Connect Years

 Buckle up, Transit Connect enthusiasts!
 We’re diving into the best and worst years of this adaptable compact van.

-This no-nonsense guide is backed by hard data from trusted sources like NHTSA and Consumer Reports.
+This straightforward guide is backed by solid data from trusted sources like NHTSA and Consumer Reports.
 We’ll examine everything from engine performance to resale values across generations.

 Table of ContentsShow